Are Bones Safe For Dogs?

 For many pet owners, that large juicy looking ham or roast bone may seem like a wonderful treat for their beloved pet.
 However, there are many dangers involved in giving your dog cooked bones of any kind.

-When a bones goes through the cooking process it becomes brittle.
-When a bones becomes brittle is is highly more likely to splinter while being chewed.
+When a bone goes through the cooking process it becomes brittle.
+When a bone becomes brittle it is highly more likely to splinter while being chewed.
 If splintered bones are ingested they can lead to serious internal injuries for your dog and may even require emergency surgery to be removed.

 Aside from the danger factor, cooked bones hold much less nutritional value for your dogs, making them not at all worth the risk of harm.